French VAT rates and VAT compliance

 As an EU member state, France follows EU rules on value added tax (VAT) compliance.
 France is still free to set its own standard (upper) VAT rate, providing this is above 15%.

-Suppliers of goods or services who are VAT registered in France must charge the appropriate VAT rate, and collect the tax for onward payment to the French tax authorities through a VAT return.
+Suppliers of goods or services that are VAT registered in France must charge the appropriate VAT rate and collect the tax for onward payment to the French tax authorities through a VAT return.

 Rate